-- First Aiders should wash their hands before (if possible) and after giving First Aid.
-Any cuts, wounds, etc must be covered with a waterproof plaster. - Disposable gloves are available in all First Aid Boxes. - After giving First Aid, the gloved hands should be washed with soap and water to remove all traces of blood, gloves disposed of in a yellow bag and the hands washed again.
-The yellow bag should be taken to the Medical Room and disposed of in the orange hazardous waste bin. - Any splashes of blood/body fluids to the eyes or mouth from another person should be washed out immediately with copious amounts of water.
+- First Aiders should wash their hands before (if possible) and after giving First Aid. - Disposable gloves are available in all First Aid Boxes. - After giving First Aid, the gloved hands should be washed with soap and water to remove all traces of blood, gloves disposed of in a yellow bag and the hands washed again.
+The yellow bag should be taken to the Medical Room and disposed of in the grey, offensive waste bin. - Any splashes of blood/body fluids to the eyes or mouth from another person should be washed out immediately with copious amounts of water.
 Splashes on the skin should be washed off with soap and water. - Human bites/accidental inoculation (where the skin has been pierced and there has been possible contact with blood from another person): Encourage bleeding by gently squeezing the wound.
-Wash the area thoroughly with water and cover with a waterproof plaster.
+Wash the area thoroughly with water and cover with a plaster.

 All First Aid incidents must be reported either in person or in writing to the School Nurse.
-Any incident involving human bites/accidental inoculation or contamination by the blood of another person must be reported to the School Nurse immediately and an accident form completed.
+Any incident involving human bites/accidental inoculation or contamination by the blood of another person must be reported to the School Nurse immediately.
+An accident form must be completed for bites to staff, and bites to pupils must be recorded on ISAMS.
 Human bites/accidental inoculation normally require medical treatment and in the absence of the School Nurse should be referred to the GP or A&E immediately.